-The guild newsletter, The Beachplum Sampler, is published monthly September through June, and provides guild news and Block-of-the-month instructions, as well as notices of shows, exhibitions and guild-sponsored special events.
+The guild newsletter, The Beachplum Sampler, is published monthly September through June, and provides guild news, pictures, programs, as well as notices of shows, exhibitions and guild-sponsored special events.

 Our guild currently has a show every other year (even years) at the Toms River Elks Lodge #1875.
 This is the guild's major fund raiser.
 We also have a raffle quilt which is part of the show to generate additional funds.

 Beachplum Quilters is a guild member of : Maqgnet (Middle Atlantic Quilt Guild Network)

 Show and Tell Our monthly meetings include the various works in progress or completed quilts by the guild members.

 Block of the Month There is a Bock of the Month committee.
 They provide color and pattern for this activity.
 At the end of the year, completed quilt tops are displayed and voted upon.